Corbyncentral/electionmusing/README.md

 <br>
 ISRAEL
 <br>
-<a href="http://www.huffingtonpost.co.uk/entry/israeli-diplomat-shai-masot-tried-to-set-up-groups-to-undermine-crazy-corbyn-and-weirdo-supporters_uk_587491a6e4b0a1ff7042f0c2">Israeli Diplomat, Shai Masot, Tried To Set Up Groups To Undermine ‘Crazy’ Corbyn And ‘Weirdo’ Supporters</a>
+<a href="http://www.huffingtonpost.co.uk/entry/israeli-diplomat-shai-masot-tried-to-set-up-groups-to-undermine-crazy-corbyn-and-weirdo-supporters_uk_587491a6e4b0a1ff7042f0c2">Israeli Diplomat, Shai Masot, Tried To Set Up Groups To Undermine ‘Crazy’ Corbyn And ‘Weirdo’ Supporters</a> <a href="https://archive.is/6zGaJ">(archive)</a>
 <br>
-<a href="https://www.theguardian.com/world/2017/jan/08/israeli-diplomat-shai-masot-plotted-against-mps-set-up-political-groups-labour">Israeli diplomat who plotted against MPs also set up political groups</a>
+<a href="https://www.theguardian.com/world/2017/jan/08/israeli-diplomat-shai-masot-plotted-against-mps-set-up-political-groups-labour">Israeli diplomat who plotted against MPs also set up political groups</a> <a href="https://archive.is/b0Xue">(archive)</a>
 <br>
-<a href="https://electronicintifada.net/content/how-israel-lobby-manufactured-uk-labour-partys-anti-semitism-crisis/16481">How Israel lobby manufactured UK Labour Party’s anti-Semitism crisis</a>
+<a href="https://electronicintifada.net/content/how-israel-lobby-manufactured-uk-labour-partys-anti-semitism-crisis/16481">How Israel lobby manufactured UK Labour Party’s anti-Semitism crisis</a> <a href="https://archive.is/3Xrbv">(archive)</a>
 <br>
 <a href="http://www.middleeasteye.net/columns/if-russia-had-plotted-take-down-british-minister-all-hell-would-have-broken-loose-1311627112">Boris Johnson says matter of Israel embassy plot is 'closed'.
-He's wrong - it's a scandal</a>
+He's wrong - it's a scandal</a> <a href="https://archive.is/MTALb">(archive)</a>
 <br>
 <a href="https://electronicintifada.net/blogs/asa-winstanley/labours-israel-lobby-plans-relaunch-campaign-against-corbyn">
-Labour’s Israel lobby plans to relaunch campaign against Corbyn</a>
+Labour’s Israel lobby plans to relaunch campaign against Corbyn</a> <a href="https://archive.is/2QZtz">(archive)</a>
 <br>
 <a href="https://electronicintifada.net/blogs/david-cronin/new-british-minister-michael-gove-gets-funding-israel-lobby">New British minister Michael Gove gets funding from Israel lobby</a>
 <br>